-He portrayed Justice Akatsuka, a 3rd year high school students that also has a tattoo enabling to have a special ability.
-In this case Akatsuka‘s appears to be extremely difficult to have control over which can make him appear to be a little reckless to use it.
+He portrayed Justice Akatsuka, a 3rd-year high school student that also has a tattoo enabling him to have a special ability.
+In this case, Akatsuka‘s appears to be extremely difficult to have control over which can make him appear to be a little reckless to use it.

 The fact that he somehow acquired the taboo tattoo makes him flabbergasted as he does not appear to want to believe that he has superpowers.

-Even more so when people whom he believe trusted him begin to be put in harms way.
+Even more so when people whom he believes trusted him begin to be put in harm’s way.
 As the story progresses we get to see numerous different sides of Akatsuka and we get to see him grow both as a character but as a person.

 Oozora is a teenage boy which is a friend of Haru, the main character.

 Although he makes appearances here and there, one can say that his friendship with Haru is lovely seeing as though even when not present he is worried about him, thus making him want to keep an eye on his friend to make sure everything is fine at all times.